tmaldrsn/env-sensors/README.md

 # TODO

+* Show connections in electron window
+* Show live data pulled from arduino
+* Convert units from *C to *F
 * Create custom menu in electron window
 * Update functionality of menu options
-* Server for hosting data
-* Live data processing
 * Update supplies section of README